luizeduardogagnoamancio/WTDS-RPG/README.md

 # WTDS-RPG
-Wizard Top Down Shooter RPG
+Wizard Top Down Shooter RPG:
 A top down shooter with RPG mechanics made by a aspiring GameDev.

 Assets: